 Detail explanation of the Ferranti effect by considering a nominal pi (π) model:

-Let us consider the long transmission line in which OE represent the receiving end voltage; OH represent the current through the capacitor at the receiving end.
-EF shows the voltage drop across the resistance R. The voltage drop across the X (inductance) is represented by the phasor FG.
+Let us consider the long transmission line in which OE represents the receiving end voltage; OH represent the current through the capacitor at the receiving end.
+The phasor FE represents the voltage drop across the resistance R. The voltage drop across the X (inductance).
 The phasor OG represents the sending end voltage under a no-load condition.

 For overhead lines, 1/√lc = velocity of propagation of electromagnetic waves on the transmission lines = 3×10^8m/s.